arranf/hots.dog-API/README.md

 # hots.dog API

-This a currently _unstable_ [Dart](https://dartlang.org) library for the [hots.dog](https://hots.dog/) API.
+The [hots.dog](https://hots.dog/) API provides Heroes of Storm statistical information.

-Do not depend on this library unless you're comfortable developing on the bleeding edge.
+This package provides a Dart library for using those APIs